jgain/EcoLearn/EcoSynth/README-EcoLearn.txt

-POSSIBLE SMALLER SUBSET OF INSTALLS:

-Boost, at least 1.49 (earlier versions don't play nice with C++11): sudo apt-get update sudo apt-get install libboost-all-dev

 UBUNTU INSTALLATION:
 --------------------
 These are requirements for Ubuntu.
 In each case, I've listed where to get the software for Ubuntu 18.04.
 For newer versions of Ubuntu you might not need all the PPAs.

-CMake 2.8.7+, Eigen 3.x, make, automake 1.9, pkg-config, doxygen, GLUT, OpenEXR, GDAL:
+CMake 3.5+, Eigen 3.x, make, automake 1.9, pkg-config, doxygen, GLUT, OpenEXR:

-sudo apt-get install cmake libeigen3-dev make automake1.9 pkg-config doxygen freeglut3-dev libopenexr-dev openexr openexr-viewers exrtools libgdal1-dev libglm-dev
+sudo apt-get install cmake libeigen3-dev make automake pkg-config doxygen freeglut3-dev libopenexr-dev openexr openexr-viewers libgdal-dev libglm-dev

-GCC 4.8:

-sudo apt-add-repository ppa:ubuntu-toolchain-r/test
-sudo apt-get update
-sudo apt-get install g++-4.8
+(might need exrtools also, but this package has been deprecated it seems)

 Boost, at least 1.49 (earlier versions don't play nice with C++11): sudo apt-get update